 The Bright History and Chemistry of Fireworks

-At sporting events and on the Fourth of July, fireworks illuminate the sky in dazzling displays of pyrotechnics.
+On New Year’s Eve, many cities and towns across the United States will ring in the new decade and illuminates the sky with a dazzling display of pyrotechnics.
 But many people may not know that fireworks are a marvel of chemistry, dating back to ancient China.

 In China, sometime around 600 to 900 A.D., the first known fireworks crackled in the sky.
 Originally created to ward off evil spirits, Chinese alchemists made these illuminating lights by combining saltpeter (potassium nitrate, a type of food preservative), charcoal, sulfur and other ingredients, creating an early version of gunpowder.
 When thrown into a fire, the mix would explode with a loud bang.